 "Guarantee" as defined in Section 19.15.

-"Hazardous Materials" shall mean (i) petroleum and its constituents; (ii) radon gas, asbestos in any form which is or could become friable, urea formaldehyde foam insulation, transformers or other equipment which contain dielectric fluid containing levels of polychlorinated biphenyls in excess of federal, state or local safety guidelines, whichever are more stringent; (iii) any substance, gas, material or chemical which is or may hereafter be defined as or included in the definition of "hazardous substances," "hazardous materials," "hazardous wastes,""pollutants or contaminants," "solid wastes" or words of similar import under any Governmental Regulation including the Comprehensive Environmental Response, Compensation and Liability Act, as amended, 42 U.S.C. § 9061 et seq.; the Hazardous Materials Transportation Act, as amended, 49 U.S.C. § 1801 et seq; the Resource Conservation and Recovery Act, as amended, 42 U.S.C. § 6901 et seq.; the Federal Water Pollution Control Act, as amended, 33 U.S.C. § 1251 et seq.; and Florida Statutes, Chapters 376 and 403; and (iv) any other chemical, material, gas or substance, the exposure to or release of which is regulated by any governmental or quasi- governmental entity having jurisdiction over the Property or the operations thereon;
+"Hazardous Materials" shall mean (i) petroleum and its constituents; (ii) radon gas, asbestos in any form which is or could become friable, urea formaldehyde foam insulation, transformers or other equipment which contain dielectric fluid containing levels of polychlorinated biphenyls in excess of federal, state or local safety guidelines, whichever are more stringent; and (iii) any substance, gas, material or chemical which is or may hereafter be defined as or included in the definition of "hazardous substances," "hazardous materials," "hazardous wastes," or words of similar import under any Governmental Regulation including the Comprehensive Environmental Response, Compensation and Liability Act, as amended, 42 U.S.C. § 9061 et seq.; the Hazardous Materials Transportation Act, as amended, 49 U.S.C. § 1801 et seq; the Resource Conservation and Recovery Act, as amended, 42 U.S.C. § 6901 et seq.; the Federal Water Pollution Control Act, as amended, 33 U.S.C. § 1251 et seq.; and Florida Statutes, Chapters 376 and 403.

 "Inspection Commencement Date" as defined in Section 3.1.

 "Inspection Renewal Term" as defined in Section 3.2(a)